Prof. Dr. Mark Coeckelbergh

 De Montfort University

 Mark Coeckelbergh (Ph.D., University of Birmingham) is a philosopher of technology.
 He is Professor of Philosophy of Media and Technology at the Department of Philosophy of the University of Vienna and President of the Society for Philosophy and Technology.
 He also has an affiliation as Professor of Technology and Social Responsibility at the Centre for Computing and Social Responsibility, De Montfort University, UK (staff page).
-He is a member of the Editorial Advisory Boards of Techne: Research in Philosophy and Technology, the Journal of Posthuman Studies: Philosophy, Technology, Media, the Journal of Information, Communication and Ethics in Society, and Kairos.
+He is a member of the Editorial Advisory Boards of Techne: Research in Philosophy and Technology, the Journal of Posthuman Studies: Philosophy, Technology, Media, the Journal of Information, Communication and Ethics in Society, Kairos.
 Journal of Philosophy & Science, and Technology & Regulation (TechReg): An international journal of law, technology, and society.
-Coeckelbergh is member of the High Level Expert Group on Artificial Intelligence for the European Commission, the newly established Rat für Robotik, inaugurated by the Austrian Ministry for Transport, Innovation and Technology, as well as member of the Technical Expert Committee (TEC) for the Foundation for Responsible Robotics.
+Coeckelbergh is member of the High-Level Expert Group on Artificial Intelligence for the European Commission, the newly established Rat für Robotik und Künstliche Intelligenz, inaugurated by the Austrian Ministry for Transport, Innovation and Technology, as well as member of the Technical Expert Committee (TEC) for the Foundation for Responsible Robotics.

 More information on Wikipedia